Compare our best rewards credit cards and treat yourself

 There are several ways to unlock rewards with a credit card.
 We have outlined the most common below:

 • Points per pound.
 The more points you earn per pound spent, the greater the potential value.
 A good rule of thumb is to look for a card that offers at least 1 point per £1 for most transactions.
-But remember to only spend as much as you can afford to repay, otherwise you’ll earn more interest.
+But remember to only spend as much as you can afford to repay, otherwise you’ll accrue more interest.

 • Point expiry and caps.
 Some credit card reward points expire after a certain amount of time, and some accounts have a limit on how many points you can earn in a month or year.